-Oracle RAC is a cluster database where multiple instances of Oracle runs multiple nodes sharing a single physical database and have common data & control files
+- Oracle RAC is a cluster database where multiple instances of Oracle run multiple nodes sharing a single physical database and have common data & control files

-What are the prerequisites or condition for Oracle RAC setup?
+What are the prerequisites or conditions for Oracle RAC setup?

 LMHB: Monitors the LMON,LMD, LMSn